ourbit-au/ourbit/Cron Scheduling.md

 - **Timezone Considerations**: Cron expressions in Vercel are based on UTC time.
 Adjust the UTC time specified in your cron expression to match your local timezone if needed.
 - **Multiple Schedules**: You can have multiple functions with different cron schedules in your project.
 Each function is independently scheduled based on its own cron expression.
 - **Testing**: Use online cron expression testers to verify your schedules before deployment. - [Cron Expression Generator & Explainer](https://crontab.guru/), [Cron Expression Tester](https://crontab.cronhub.io/)
-- **Vercel Guides**: Refer to the official Vercel documentation for more details on scheduled functions and cron jobs: [Vercel Functions](https://vercel.com/docs/functions), [Vercel Cron Jobs](https://vercel.com/docs/cron-jobs)
+- **Vercel Guides**: Refer to the official Vercel documentation for more details on scheduled functions and cron jobs: [Vercel Functions](https://vercel.com/docs/functions), [Vercel Cron Jobs](https://vercel.com/docs/cron-jobs), [Manage Cron Jobs](https://vercel.com/docs/cron-jobs/manage-cron-jobs)

 ## Vercel Considerations